SantanderMetGroup/ATLAS/data-sources/README.md

 README files in the different folders provide handle and/or ESGF search links pointing to the specific datasets used.

 [Dataset_DOIs.html](https://raw.githack.com/IPCC-WG1/Atlas/devel/data-sources/Dataset_DOIs.html) contains a searchable table with the DOIs for all datasets that provide them.
 Dataset DOIs provide provenance information at the dataset level.
 This table feeds from the [dataset_table.csv](https://github.com/metaclip/metaclipcc/blob/master/inst/dataset_table.csv) in [metaclipcc](https://github.com/metaclip/metaclipcc).

+> Note:
+>
+> This folder traces the exact version of the datasets used in the Atlas.
+Newer versions of these data may exist in the future for different reasons.
+Users should visit the ES-DOC Dataset Errata website (https://errata.es-doc.org) to check the availability of newer versions or data retractions in the datasets stored in this repository.